top of page

 The book sets out explaining how it relies upon several trusted works from the best possible sources.
 I’ve written about some of those and pointed out their significant flaws previously.
 For example, Our World in Data.
 I love that site and the team does good work generally but with nuclear they miss some critical details and point us to texts arriving prior to more current or holistic work.
 They also do this while ignoring entirely anything that isn’t perfectly direct and objective (such as all of the totally valid first- and second-hand accounts from survivors and their families or even pertinent details such as the funding governments continue delivering to the spouses of workers who died on site — which, for Ukraine alone, suggests a fatality number not less than 1000X the official total…) Right.

 So, I don’t need to rehash all that.
-I also won’t bring up the specific examples of Chernobyl or Fukushima, which I’ve covered at length before and which the author basically says didn’t happen; or, if it did, it wasn’t actually all that bad.
-Though, it must be said, he rightfully and refreshingly spells out how forced relocations and much public catastrophizing by authorities and the press did tremendous harm.
-Instead of revisiting the source material or all the details of any specific nuclear catastrophes, I'll just look at one brief paragraph from a chapter on nuclear waste that I think highlights perfectly how misleading the book and its framing, language, and examples are.
+I also won’t bring up these specific examples of Chernobyl or Fukushima, which I’ve covered at length before and which the author basically says didn’t happen; or, if they did, they weren't actually all that bad.
+Though, it must be said, the author rightfully and refreshingly spells out how forced relocations and much public catastrophizing by authorities and the press did tremendous harm.
+Instead of revisiting the source material or all the details of any specific nuclear catastrophes, I’ll just look at one brief paragraph from a chapter on nuclear waste that I think highlights perfectly how misleading the book and its framing, language, and examples are.

 THE QUOTE

 Chapter 10, starting on page 215, is titled Hidden Treasure: What should we do with nuclear waste.
-After offering the example of Onkalo, Finland’s state-of-the-art, 21st century radioactive waste disposal solution (a hole in the ground), the author pleads with us that radioactive waste is effectively harmless, so harmless that it is entirely uninteresting.
-Actually, he goes a little further and tells us that if it weren’t for irrational, wack-job environmentalist types we would just be dumping all our nuclear waste in the sea, just as we used to and just as God (or Nature or the good people at the IAEA) always intended.
+After offering the example of Onkalo, Finland’s state-of-the-art, 21st century radioactive waste disposal solution* (*a hole in the ground), the author pleads with us that radioactive waste is effectively harmless, so harmless that it is entirely uninteresting.
+Actually, he goes a little further and tells us that if it weren’t for irrational, wack-job environmentalist types we would just be dumping all our nuclear waste in the sea, just as we used to and just as God (or Nature or the good people at the IAEA or the nuclear power lobby) always intended.

 The author:

-Confuses global “radioactive waste” inventories with “spent fuel” ones
+Confuses global “radioactive waste” inventories with “spent fuel” ones.
+Then gives us the wrong number for “spent fuel” inventories

 Disregards almost all radioactive waste associated with nuclear power generation